 The College may confer Associate member status on scientists who have contributed significantly to research in veterinary medicine.
 Admission criteria for Associate Members are defined by the Board of the College.
 These criteria have to ascertain that only scientists of international repute who are active in the field covered by the College are admitted as Associate Members.
+Election of Associate members will be organized, when needed, during Annual General Meetings.

 More over: